-The Institute for Advanced Studies in the Humanities at the University of Edinburgh is awarding postdoctoral fellowships and bursaries for the year 2022-2023.
+The Institute for Advanced Studies in the Humanities at the University of Edinburgh is awarding postdoctoral fellowships and bursaries for the academic year 2024-2025.
 The institute welcomes visiting researchers from across the world.

 The main objective of the university is to provide high-quality, comprehensive educational and training opportunities that are compatible with the changing needs of the students.

 User Review( votes)

 IASH provides an enviable location in one of the world’s most intellectually inspiring cities, together with a dynamic network of international connections.
 From upwards of 65 countries, IASH fellows form a global alumni community and many career-long connections begin at the Institute.

 - Course Level: Fellowship is available for pursuing a postdoctoral degree programme.

 - Study Subject: Applications are invited for postdoctoral bursaries from candidates in any area of the Humanities and Social Sciences.